 We loaded the roadster in the trailer and headed home to Alaska with the motorhome.
 First stop was again at Wayne’s place in Faraway.
 We looked at some cool cars to be sold at the Olds College Charity Auction.
 Saw a 40 that reminded me of how I should have never sold mine.
 The guy who donated the cars has over 103 of them, so I have a long ways to go before Annie says I’m the biggest nut job in the world.
 We drove around Wayne’s for a few days and then off to Alaska.
 The plan was to leave the car trailer and car at Wayne’s son in law near Smithers and head on home.
 During the drive I decided it would be a shame to not drive the Model A in the 4th of July parade in Klawock, so I put the top on, left the trailer and headed west in the roadster with Oddie Dog by my side and Annie in the motorhome behind me for security.
 The roadster ran great and actually pulls the hills better than the sick motorhome.
 I drove the roadster daily all summer, even in the rain.
 I was pretty leery about no side curtains but Henry got the top design right.
 Even in downpours the top hangs over the side enough that no rain gets inside.
 The flat windshield moves the air and rain far enough from the side that none comes in even at speed.
 The car ran so great that I left a few days early so I could drive it south to Utah.
 I figured that I would at least go till the weather got too hot for comfort.
 It finally got too hot in Idaho so we put it in the trailer, turned on the air conditioner and continued on to Utah.

 I decided in early ’15 that an overdrive was in order.
-I had given a deposit to a dude in northern California for an F150 overdrive transmission but he never delivered and never returned the deposit, but that’s another story.
+I had given a deposit for an F150 overdrive transmission but he never delivered.
 I found a Laycock electric OD on the Ford Barn out of a Volvo and had it ready to drop into the roadster when I got the time.
 Since I like to keep at least a couple of my cars running I hate to break into that rear end till I have the time to devote to wrapping it up in a day or two.
 Since then I sold the Laycock without ever installing it.

 For the entire year I toyed with the idea of driving the Model A along the Pony Express Trail as we were going to be accompanying the horses on a 2000 mile trail ride.
 I really wanted to get the overdrive in it but there just wasn’t time.
 I waffled back and forth but gave up the idea.
 Then a day before we were going to leave I said “what the hell” and loaded the car into the horse support trailer.
 After arriving in St Joseph I pulled the car out and never put it back in the trailer until we hit Nevada and I couldn’t find someone to drive the support trailer across the state.
 I ended up not being able to drive the whole way but it wasn’t the fault of the car.
 Like so many travelers in the past we just sailed across the country with no problem.
 It was an experience of a lifetime especially since 90% of the trip was on dirt roads, some nothing more than a two track cow trail, just like the roads when the car was new.
 It always amazes me that so many people with old Fords treat them like they are fragile antiques.
 These cars ran millions of miles over trails and roads.